Curriculum Notes Year 7

 Design and Technology is a highly creative subject which encourages significant lateral thinking, problem solving, and gives breadth and balance to the academic curriculum.
 The practical focus is on the use of materials appropriate to the subject task, while applying knowledge and understanding relevant to the processes and techniques in order to design, model, manufacture and evaluate a product.

 As a designer-maker, pupils will develop their appreciation of design within society and gain a greater understanding of processes used to construct products.
+The subject offered provides good opportunities to further develop practical skills and apply modern technologies to the learning process.

 Year 7: Programme of Study